talkhausdevs/nailtherapist/README.md

-# Nailtherapist._
+# NAILTHERAPIST._

-This is the official landing page for **Nailtherapist._**, a bold and glamorous nail business founded by Kiara Claridy.
+Welcome to the official site for **NAILTHERAPIST._**, the unapologetic urban nail brand by Kiara Claridy.

-## 🌟 Features

-- Neon-inspired pink, purple, and white theme
+## 💅🏾 About the Brand

+This site serves luxury nails with a hood twist — trap glam meets spa day.
+Whether you're coming for the freestyle, chrome claws, or that soft girl glow-up, this site is where your booking starts.

+## ✨ What's Included

+- Bold Y2K-meets-2025 urban design
+- Matte black + neon pink & chrome purple aesthetic
+- Full responsive layout (mobile ready)
+- Floating booking buttons
+- Gallery grid for nail sets
-- Custom animated logo styling
+- Custom About section and vibe-y footer
-- Responsive modern design with sleek fonts
+- Animated hover effects, clean layout, and modern fonts
-- Social media integration
-- Booking call-to-action

-## 🚀 Live Preview
+## 🚀 To Preview the Site

-To preview the site locally:
-1. Download and unzip the files
+1. Download and unzip the files.
-2. Open `index.html` in your browser
+2. Open `index.html` in your browser.

-## 🛠️ Tech Stack

-- HTML5
-- CSS3
-- Google Fonts (Poppins)
-- Lottie Animations
+3. Upload to GitHub Pages or Netlify for public view.

 ## 🔗 Socials